viamrobotics/docs/docs/installation/rpi-setup.md

 ![You will be notified with a dialouge box informing you that Raspberry Pi OS Lite has been written successfully."](../../installation/img/rpi-setup/imager-done.png)

 Place the SD card into your Raspberry Pi and boot the Pi by plugging it in to an outlet.
-A red led will turn on to indicate it is on.
+A red LED will turn on to indicate that the Pi is connected to power.

 ## Connecting to your Pi with SSH